Scripter17/JREP/README.md

                                         Like --full-name-anti-regex but
                                         doesn't contribute to --count
                                         *-failed-files
+  --name-glob Glob [Glob ...]
+If a file name matches all supplied
+                                        globs, keep going.
+Otherwise continue --name-anti-glob Glob [Glob ...]
+Like --name-glob but excludes file names that match any of the supplied globs --name-ignore-glob Glob [Glob ...]
+Like --name-anti-glob but doesn't contribute to --count *-failed-files --full-name-glob Glob [Glob ...]
+Like --name-glob but for absolute file paths (C:/xyz instead of xyz) --full-name-anti-glob Glob [Glob ...]
+                                        Like --name-anti-glob but applied to
+                                        full file paths
+  --full-name-ignore-glob Glob [Glob ...]
+                                        Like --full-name-anti-glob but doesn't
-  --dir-name-regex Regex [Regex ...]
-If a directory name matches all
-                                        supplied regexes, enter it.
+                                        contribute to --count *-failed-files --dir-name-regex Regex [Regex ...]
+If a directory name matches all supplied regexes, enter it.
 Otherwise
                                         continue